 19. Athletics in Frederick County

 For some extra activity in your child’s life and to sharpen their athletic skills, try out an athletic summer camp.

 As an example, The Athlete Factory has a great reputation for teaching kids the fundamentals of baseball and softball, as well as improving their skills.

 Additionally, more athletic summer camps in Frederick County include:

 Also, here’s a great post with a full list of Kids Sports Organizations in Frederick County.

 Terri’s Live Theatre in Frederick County post is based on her son’s experience growing up participating in the local theatre community.

-Frederick has so much to offer in the performing arts.
+Needless to say, Frederick has SO much to offer in the performing arts.

 Here’s a list of Frederick County Performing Arts Theatres: